 “Tonight is the night,” they said, “Maidana has the power,” they said.
 But once again, Floyd Mayweather showed in front of a full house in the MGM Grand Las Vegas, that he is miles ahead of any other boxer in the world.
 So far ahead in fact, even NASA cannot find him.

-His majority point’s decision last night may not have been as clinical and clear cut as his previous wins, but he proved once again that he can adapt and beat any style that he comes across.
+His majority point’s decision last night may not have been as clinical and clear cut as his previous wins, but he proved once … Read Article

 For a moment, it seemed like Marcos “El Chino” Maidana could do the unthinkable – hand pound-for-pound champion Floyd “Money” Mayweather the first loss of his brilliant career.
 Only for a moment.